solana-labs/solana/docs/src/running-validator/vote-accounts.md

 Rotating the vote account authority keys require special handling when dealing with a live validator.

+Note that vote account key rotation has no effect on the stake accounts that have been delegate to the vote account.
+For example it is possible to use key rotation to transfer all authority of a vote account from one entity to another without any impact to staking rewards.

 ### Vote Account Validator Identity